 It was, I believe, born very directly of my experience of Christianity, and my understanding of the Christian faith.

 I came rather late into the church, in my late teens.
 My coming to the church was linked to the challenges I faced as a young man, related to the experiences of the war years.
 That period was profoundly disturbing for a child and a young man.
 My family was evacuated three times, and I was the eldest of five children, and thus felt a responsibility for what the family was experiencing.
 The war and our experiences during that time meant that I had to face deep intellectual questions as a teenager, about what the world is about, and the meaning of the events that were unfolding.
 Gradually these brought me into the church.
 My family came into the church as well, but rather later, so this was a personal journey.

 But as I learned about Christianity and read the Bible, I realized that Jesus did not spend much time in the synagogue or in speaking about theology.
-He spent most of his time teaching and working directly with people, especially those who were very poor and marginalised.
+He spent most of his time teaching and working directly with people, especially those who were very poor and marginalized.
 I came from a working class, indeed a very poor background.
 My parents were what I would call working class Tories, and they cared passionately for moral justice.
 Clearly now I must consider that I am middle class (there’s no kidding ourselves!), but that far less prosperous background is always with me.
 And it gave me a true passion to change things, so that, to misquote Jesus, the poor can inherit the earth.

 So when I was ordained, my first concern was about how I could change the conditions of the poor in London, where I was living.